system-zero/system-zero/data/docs/la.md

   were functions.

-  Such units are always freed after evaluation, so they should return memory types that survive from the releasing.
+  Such units are always freed after evaluation, so they should return memory managment types that survive from the releasing.

 # import syntax and semantics: